rocket-pool/RPIPs/RPIPs/RPIP-4.md

 ### Quadratic Voting

 Quadratic voting is widely used as a more fair way of capturing community sentiment than 1-to-1 token voting.
 This method lessens the effects of vote buying on outcomes while being relatively simple to understand and engineer.
-The algorithm used here also includes a `0.5` factor for additional power flattening.

 ### RPL Stake and Weight

 RPL votes are weighted based on age of the node so as to prevent short-term nodes from being created and destroyed for the purposes of vote-buying, which would add unnecessary instability to the protocol.

 RPL is required to be staked for voting so as to prevent vote-buying by participants unaffiliated with the protocol's operations.

+The algorithm used for calculating power uses a square root and a `0.5` factor for flattening the power contributed by any single node.
+This helps prevent large node operators from obtaining dominance over the voting process.

 ### RPL to rETH Vote Weighting